safesoftware/FMETraining/ServerAuthoring3SelfServe2/Exercise1.md

 ---

 <br>**6) Add Clipper**
 <br>Now to clip the raster data.
 Add a Clipper transformer to the workspace.
-Connect the CsmapReprojector to the the Clipper:Clipper port.
+Connect the CsmapReprojector to the  Clipper:Clipper port.
 Connect the output from the VectorOnRasterOverlayer to the Clipper:Clippee port:

 ![](./Images/Img3.204.Ex1.DrJonesWillNeverBelieveThis.png)